s-enmt/MMFT/README.md

 # Running Experiments

+## Prerequisites
+If you want to use our pre-generated captions, download them from [here](https://drive.google.com/drive/folders/1jGSswRMqZnaHcfAiGjQqlyWtem5BdWcN).
+If you plan to use existing captions, you can skip steps 1 and 2 below.

-## 1. Generate captions
+## 1. Generate captions (Optional)
 Generate synthetic captions for the dataset using an MLLM.
+Skip this step if you're using pre-generated captions.
 ```bash
 python generate_captions.py --dataset Pet --prompt_type VisualCaption
 python generate_captions.py --dataset Pet --prompt_type ShapeCaption
 python generate_captions.py --dataset Pet --prompt_type TextureCaption
 ```

-## 2. Merge captions
+## 2. Merge captions (Optional)
 Combine multiple caption files into a single JSON file.
+Skip this step if you're using pre-generated captions.
 ```bash
 python merge_captions.py \
   -i captions/gemini-2.5-flash-lite/Pet/VisualCaption.json \